redsanket/spark/external/oozie/guide/auth.rst

 `Athens <https://git.ouroath.com/pages/athens/athenz-guide/>`_ is a hosted service at Yahoo supporting role-based authorization.
 Oozie is a special proxy user of the Athens which supports fetching role tokens for a particular role on behalf of a user.
-To enable that, users will have to add ``hadoop.oozie`` as member to the role that they want to give access to in addition to the username under which the Oozie workflow will be run as.
+To enable that, users will have to add ``hadoop.oozie`` in case of YGRID clusters and ``vcg.prod.oozie`` in case of VCG clusters as member to the role that they want to give access to in addition to the username under which the Oozie workflow will be run as.
 The user can either be user.<Oath user> or ygrid.<headless user>.
+`Refer this link <https://supportshop.cloud.corp.yahoo.com:4443/doppler/hadoop>`_ to determine type of cluster.

-For eg: If the workflow will be run as user filo, then ``hadoop.oozie`` and ``user.filo`` will have to be added as members of that role.
+For eg: If the workflow will be run as user filo on a YGRID cluster, then ``hadoop.oozie`` and ``user.filo`` will have to be added as members of that role.
 If the workflow will be run as grid headless user mog_prod, then ``hadoop.oozie`` and ``ygrid.mog_prod`` will have to be added as members of that role.